-- 10. (1) In the circumstances set out in paragraph (2), a financial services business may accept a written confirmation of identity and other matters from an introducer in relation to the requirements of regulation 4(3)(a) to (e) provided that - - (a) the financial services business also requires copies of identification data and any other relevant documentation to be made available by the introducer to the financial services business upon request and without delay, and - (b) the introducer, subject to limited exceptions provided for in chapter 4 of the Handbook, keeps such identification data and documents. - (2) The circumstances referred to in paragraph (1) are that the introducer - - (a) is an Appendix C financial services business, or - (b) is either an overseas branch of, or a member of the same group of bodies corporate as, the financial services business with which it is entering into the business relationship ("receiving financial services business"), and - - (i) the ultimate parent body corporate of the group of bodies corporate of which both the introducer and the receiving financial services business are members, falls within paragraph (2)(a), and - (ii) the introducer and the receiving financial services business are subject to effective policies, procedures and controls on countering money laundering and terrorist financing of that group of bodies corporate. - (3) Notwithstanding paragraph (1), where reliance is placed upon the introducer the responsibility for complying with the relevant provisions of regulation 4 remains with the receiving financial services business.
+- 10. (1) In the circumstances set out in paragraph (2), a financial services business may accept a written confirmation of identity and other matters from an introducer in relation to the requirements of regulation 4(3)(a) to (e) provided that - - (a) the financial services business also requires copies of identification data and any other relevant documentation to be made available by the introducer to the financial services business upon request and without delay, and - (b) the introducer keeps such identification data and documents. - (2) The circumstances referred to in paragraph (1) are that the introducer - - (a) is an Appendix C business, or - (b) is either an overseas branch of, or a member of the same group of bodies corporate as, the financial services business with which it is entering into the business relationship ("receiving financial")